melissamp1239/Kickstarter-analysis1/MP_Written_Report_Template (2).md

 ### Deliverable One
 I followed the directions for deliverable one at this link: [GWU BOOTCAMP Deliverable 1 Challenge](https://courses.bootcampspot.com/courses/1020/assignments/20753?module_item_id=384168).

 [] First, you need to add a *years* column to the *Kickstarter_Challenge1.xls* worksheet.
 I calculated the *years* column by following the directions here: [Microsoft Support Page](https://support.microsoft.com/en-us/office/year-function-c64f017a-1354-490d-981f-578e8ec8d3b9?ui=en-us&rs=en-us&ad=us).
-You need to place in parenthesis next to equals year of the formula, the first cell referencing the 'Date created conversion'.
+You need to place in parenthesis next to equals year formula, the first cell referencing the 'Date created conversion'.
 This **was not challenging** for me, however it could be challenging for someone else.

 [] Next, you need to create a pivot table.
 The directions are here for creating a pivot table: [GWU BOOTCAMP Deliverable 1 Challenge](https://courses.bootcampspot.com/courses/1020/pages/1-dot-3-1-pivoting-toward-success).
 Place the pivot table in a worksheet called *Theater Outcomes by Launch Date*.